stuartn60/Mathematica-Belief-Propagation/README.md

 An exact algorithm (computeMarginals) may be used for small scale marginal distribution inference in undirected networks.
 However this computation is NP hard and processing times exponentially increase with the scale of the network.

 Belief Propagation is a message-passing algorithm for performing Bayesian inference.
-A Belief Passing algorithm (computeExactMarginalsBP) may be used for improved performance in exact inference in undirected networks.
+A Belief Passing algorithm (computeExactMarginalsBP) may be used for improved performance in exact inference in undirected or Markov networks.

 Belief propagation is performed with either SumProduct Message Passing (also called Shafer-Shenoy) or MaxProduct Message Passing for Maximum a Posteriori (MAP) estimation.
 The resulting SumProduct marginal distributions are normalised to sum to 1.
 However MaxProduct marginal distributions remain unnormalised natural logarithms.